AnetGeorge/Assignly/README.md

+# 📝 Assignly
-# 📝 Task Manager App
+Task Manager App

 A lightweight and user-friendly Task Manager built with **React** (Frontend), **Spring Boot** (Backend), and **PostgreSQL** (Database).
 This application allows two types of users — **Manager** and **Employee** — to manage tasks efficiently with deadlines and categories.